International School of Paris

 The International School of Paris (ISP) is a private international school based in Paris, France.
 It is a non-profit organization, and is managed by a board of trustees.
 Many members of this board are parents of ISP students.

 It was created under the name Pershing Hall in 1964.
 In March 2017, the school had approximately 700 students, representing over 60 nationalities and 50 native languages.
-According to the official IB listing, ISP is the only school in France to offer all three International Baccalaureate programmes: the IB Primary Years Programme, the IB Middle Years Programme and the IB Diploma Programme.
+ISP offers all three International Baccalaureate programmes: the IB Primary Years Programme, the IB Middle Years Programme and the IB Diploma Programme.

 It is accredited by the Council of International Schools, the New England Association of Schools and Colleges (NEASC) and the International Baccalaureate Organization (IB).

 History

 The school, founded by Monique Porter, who wanted an English-speaking school for her young daughter, began in a private building under the name of Pershing Hall in 1964.

 Pershing Hall grew rapidly and soon expanded its curriculum from kindergarten to grade 8.
 Mrs. Jannick Jones, who started the school with Mrs. Porter, was the first Headmistress and gave the basic philosophy to the school.
 She taught mathematics and French, and at the same time was cooking lunch for the students on a gas stove.